Introduction to Final Class in Java

 }

-The above-given class with the final word is a final class.
-If we are going to extend this final class with another, then it will produce errors such as “error: cannot inherit from final Student”, as given in the below screenshot.
+The above-given class with the final word is final.
+Extending this final class with another will produce errors such as “error: cannot inherit from final Student,” as given in the screenshot below.

 How does Final Class work in Java?

 When declaring a class with the final keyword, It enables JVM to make assumptions & optimization.
-As final is the reserved keyword of java, and once added to any class, it means reference for that class is not allowed to be changed.
-The compiler will check if any referencing is taking place again then it will produce an error.
+Once you add the final keyword to any class in Java, the reference for that class cannot be changed.
+The compiler will check if any referencing is retaking place, producing an error.

-What happens if we declare any class final & instantiate any final class, then it becomes created in the pool area, objects created in the pool have a special feature of immutability.
+What happens if we declare any class final & instantiate any final class?
+Then it becomes created in the pool area; objects created in the pool have a special immutability feature.
 Some of the best examples of immutable java classes are String, Integer, Double, etc.

-If a class is declared as final, then all methods of that class implicitly get declared as final.
-Final is a modifier in java; final can be applied to a variable, method or classes.
+If you declare a class as final, then it implicitly declares all methods of that class as final.
+The final is a modifier in Java; you can use the final keyword on a variable, method, or class.
 Once the modifier was added to the class, all variables & methods of that class would be immutable implicitly.
-Making class immutable provides several benefits, such as It is read-only & can not be safely shared in multiple threads without any synchronization.
+Making a class immutable provides several benefits, such as It is read-only & can not be safely shared in multiple threads without any synchronization.

 Examples of Final Class in Java